Duckle29/blog/blog/content/posts/lolin_s2_mini_esphome/index.md

 # TL;DR

+Okay I'll have to rewrite this post at some point.
+I got i2c/uart compiling, but I have to delete the .esphome folder and do a clean compile each time

-I have yet to get anything interesting working (i2c / uart etc) but a basic firmware can be compiled and flashed:
+I have yet to get anything interesting working (~~i2c / uart etc~~) but a basic firmware can be compiled and flashed:

 To successfully program an S2 mini with ESPHOME,